wp-plugins/plainview-activity-monitor/readme.txt

 Done!

-Flesh out the log() or log_post() method in your hook class with something, enable the hook in the Activity Monitor settings and then wait for the hook to be called.
+Flesh out the log() or log_post() method in your hook class with something and then wait for the hook to be called.

 == Installation ==